v0ctor/showcase/readme.md

 * **Username:** `test`
 * **Password:** `test`

 > Note that Git is not available in the container, so you should use it from the host machine.
+It is strongly recommended to use [Fork](https://git-fork.com), a Git client.

 ### Deployment

 The deployment process is automated with [Drone](https://drone.io) and [Kubernetes](https://kubernetes.io).
 When changes are incorporated into production (`master` branch) or staging (`develop` branch), an automatic deployment is made to the corresponding environment.

-## Problem resolution
+## Troubleshooting

 There are several common problems that can be easily solved.
 Here are their causes and solutions.